Annual Call for Proposals

 Want to know more?

-The authors of the Evidence Review of Gender-Based Violence Research Methodologies, commissioned by us in 2016, shared their findings and recommendations with a view to providing guidance and recommendations to potential applicants to the R2HC 5th Call for proposals.
-See the Q&A from the webinar too.
+The authors of the Evidence Review of Gender-Based Violence Research Methodologies, commissioned by us in 2016, share their findings and recommendations.
+See the Q&A from the webinar.

 How to apply